appbaseio/reactive-manual/docs/v1.0.0/search-components/TagCloud.md

 1. customize the look and feel with `componentStyle`,
 2. update the underlying DB query with `customQuery`,
 3. connect with external interfaces using `beforeValueChange` and `onValueChange`.
+4. filter data using a combined query context via the `react` prop.

 ```
 <TagCloud